harsh-sangwan2002/TaskManager/README.md

-# Kanban Board
+# Task Manager

-A simple and intuitive Kanban Board web application built using HTML, CSS, and JavaScript.
+A simple and intuitive task manager web application built using HTML, CSS, and JavaScript.
 This project allows users to create tasks, delete tasks, and apply filters to organize and manage their workflow efficiently.

 ## Features